maubrunn/ros_eval/README.md

 # ros_eval
-Useful scripts for plotting of rosbags
+Useful scripts for plotting of rosbags and video frame creation.

 ## Building
 Before building for the first time you should run: